obiwandsilva/elixir-romanum/README.md

 A message will appear asking for your input.

-2) __Using Docker__
+2) **Using Docker**

-Requirements: docker installed.
+Requirements: _docker_ installed.

 Inside the project repo, run: `docker build -t wandsilva/romanum .`

 This will build the image to be used by the container.

-After the image building, run a container with a interactive tty with the command:
+After the image building, run a container with an interactive tty with the command:

 `docker container run --name romanum -ti wandsilva/romanum sh`